Joncom/impact-fixed-step-timer/README.md

 This assumes a device capable of simulating 60 FPS in order to appear to be running at 100% speed.

-You can specific other fixed steps too.
+You can specify other fixed steps too.
 If your device were locked to 30 FPS for example, you would set the step like this: `ig.Timer.useFixedStep(1/30)`

 Finally, you can also turn off fixed step functionality by calling `ig.Timer.useDefaultStep()`.